Simpplr Employee Comms & Experience Virtual Summit 2026 for internal communications and EX leaders

 From activity to impact: Proving the value of IC

-So how are teams making progress anyway?
+So how do you make progress anyway?

 12:00 PM